 - Proper hearing aid care

 Many of the conditions causing hearing loss are treatable.
-With treatment, you can experience optimal hearing, talk with your family and friends and stay safe in your surroundings.
+With treatment, older adults can experience optimal hearing, talk with their family and friends and stay safe in their surroundings.

-Medications that are safe for younger persons aren’t necessarily safe in the older adult.
+Medications that are safe for younger persons aren’t necessarily safe for older adults.
 The Beer’s criteria provide guidance for physicians and pharmacists to prevent the use of potentially inappropriate medications in adults over 65 years of age.